-Although gap strategies can be backtested with end-of-day (EOD) data, there are some problems with this approach which I have talked about previously.
+Gap strategies can be backtested with end-of-day (EOD) data but there are some problems with this approach which I have talked about previously.

 To illustrate this problem, I am going to test the fill the gap strategy on two sets of data.
-First on EOD data from Norgate Premium and then on 1-minute intraday data from DTN IQFeed.
+First I will test on end of day data from Norgate Premium and then on 1-minute intraday data from DTN IQFeed.

 Because we are using different data sets we will need slightly different rules but the core of the strategy will be the same.
 The rules are as follows: